 For more information on the data used to determine the Priority Improvement designation for APS, view a district summary of the data on the Colorado Department of Education website.
 Data for specific schools is also available at the Colorado Department of Education website.
 Choose Adams-Arapahoe 28J as the school district and then click on each school to view its UIP data.

 What are the root causes for our data?

-Based on our achievement and growth data, the Colorado Department of Education has identified three Root Causes for assigning APS a Priority Improvement designation:
+Based on our achievement and growth data, the Colorado Department of Education has identified four Root Causes for assigning APS a Priority Improvement designation:

 Root Cause #1: Instructional Infrastructure in Early and Foundational Stage of Implementation

 The instructional infrastructure in APS that aligns curriculum, resources, instruction, assessment, and professional learning is considered to be in the early and foundational stage of implementation.

 Root Cause #2: Instructional Infrastructure in Foundational Stage of Implementation

 The instructional infrastructure in APS that aligns curriculum, resources, instruction, assessment, and professional learning is considered to be in the foundational stage of implementation.